schibsted/spid-tech-docs/resources/articles/s2s-auth.md

 determined by the resource server and is outside the scope of this document.

-**Note:** currently the scopes that a client may request may only be managed by the administrators of the SchAcc platform.
+**Note:** currently the scopes that a client may request may only be managed by the administrators of the Schibsted Account.
 In order to have scopes added to your client [contact support](mailto:schibstedaccount@schibsted.com).
 In the future, management of scopes will be possible via the [self service](/mobile/selfservice/) tool.

 ## Send the token in the request